dirn/Flask-Simon/docs/index.rst

     @app.route('/<objectid:id>')

-More information about converters is availble in the `Flask API`_.
+More information about converters is available in the `Flask API`_.

 .. _Flask API: http://flask.pocoo.org/docs/api/#url-route-registrations